steenhansen/3d-game/README.md

 ## Area 2

     Playfield has no bounds front and back.
-Must carom shoot off of pylon.
+Must carom shot off of pylon.

 <img src="./markdown/area-2.png" width="400">